-2. Journal Reflections/Discussions via Blackboard: (20%)
+2. Journal Reflections/Discussions via Blackboard:

-You will respond on Blackboard to reflective journal questions or posted discussion questions which are based on your observations in classrooms and/or the lessons you teach, along with the readings we do for class.
+You will respond on Blackboard to reflective journal questions or posted discussion questions which are based on your observations in classrooms, along with the readings we do for class.
 Your grade will be based on the level of details and thought you put into your responses as well as evidence that you are using your reflection to think about and plan for changes in your future practice.